rivit98/rivit98.github.io/content/posts/2023_03_13-hxp-2022-browser_insanity/index.md

 ![](flag_loaded.png)

 Now it is time to exfiltrate the flag.
-We know that the VM has access to the internet, so we can make HTTP request with flag as a parameter.
-I've found useful function which can do work for us:
+We know that the VM has access to the internet, so we can make HTTP request with a flag as a parameter.
+I've found a useful function which can do work for us:

 ```c
 bool GetUrl(dword _http_url)